awsdocs/aws-organizations-docs/doc_source/services-that-can-integrate-ssm.md

 For information about the permissions needed to disable trusted access, see [Permissions required to disable trusted access](orgs_integrate_services.md#orgs_trusted_access_disable_perms)\.

 **To disable trusted access using the Systems Manager console**
-See [https://docs.aws.amazon.com/systems-manager/latest/userguide/Explorer-using-resource-data-sync-delete.html](https://docs.aws.amazon.com/systems-manager/latest/userguide/Explorer-using-resource-data-sync-delete.html) in the *AWS Systems Manager User Guide*\.
+See [Deleting a Systems Manager Explorer Resource Data Sync](https://docs.aws.amazon.com/systems-manager/latest/userguide/Explorer-using-resource-data-sync-delete.html) in the *AWS Systems Manager User Guide*\.
 To reenable trusted access, you must create a new Resource Data Sync for Systems Manager Explorer\.

 On the Organizations side, you can disable trusted access by using either the AWS Organizations console, by running a AWS CLI command, or by calling an API operation in one of the AWS SDKs\.